 South, the Officina di Smistamento building becomes an exhibition centre, which includes also the Oval, originally built as speed skating venue for the 2006 Winter Olympics.
 Lingotto Fiere is one of the most important exhibition centres in Italy and today it hosts internationally renowned events, preserving the original vibrant and productive atmosphere of the place.

-Already venue of Artissima – International Fair of Contemporary Art and Club to Club – International Festival of Avant-garde and Pop, this year it hosts also Operæ.
-In this way, during the first week of November Lingotto Fiere becomes a headquarters of contemporary languages, celebrated by the entire city with the event “Contemporary Art Torino”.
+Already venue of Artissima – International Fair of Contemporary Art and Club to Club – International Festival of Avant-garde and Pop, this year it will also host Operæ.
+Thus, during the first week of November Lingotto Fiere becomes a hub of contemporary languages, celebrated by the entire city with the event “Contemporary Art Torino”.